varabyte/kobweb/README.md

 kobweb run
 ```

-If you're still having issues, you may want to [connect with us ▼](#connecting-with-us)
+If you're still having issues, you may want to [connect with us▼](#connecting-with-us)
 for support (but understand that getting Kobweb added to complex existing projects may not be something we can currently
 prioritize).